downloadplanet/downloadplanet/free-image-bitmap-library-commercial-license-300982904.md

-# Free Image Bitmap Library Commercial License<br />Free Image Bitmap Library is a TBitmap and TBitmap32 descendant class that uses Free Image Library (FreeImage.dll) for loading and saving of picture files.
+# Free Image Bitmap Library Commercial License
+Free Image Bitmap Library is a TBitmap and TBitmap32 descendant class that uses Free Image Library (FreeImage.dll) for loading and saving of picture files.

 Features: